The Cobbler's Apprentice

 The Cobbler's Apprentice is a painting by the American painter Frank Duveneck, painted in 1877.
 It hangs in the Taft Museum of Art of Cincinnati, Ohio, United States.
 The oil on canvas portrait measures 38.5 × 26.75 in and it is signed by the artist.

 Duveneck painted The Cobbler's Apprentice in Munich, Germany, where at the time he was regarded as a leading American artist.

 Description

 The subject of The Cobbler's Apprentice is a boy, shown three-quarters-length, and turned three quarters to the right.
 He is holding a large basket to his right side while he blows smoke from a cigar held in his left hand.

 Provenance

-The painting was sold in Munich for $25 to one Mr. von Hessling, the American Vice Consul, was for a time owned by Mr. Joseph Stransky of New York, and was finally acquired into the collection of Mr. Charles Phelps Taft.
+The painting was sold in Munich for $25 to one Mr. von Hessling, the American Vice Consul, was for a time owned by Mr. Joseph Stransky of New York; and it was finally acquired into the collection of Mr. Charles Phelps Taft.